techtim/devart-template/project_posts/2014-23-03-Interaction.md

 In further development, going to get 4 farthest points from the center of detected man's contour to add precice to interaction with virtual space.

-Ableton and max4live patch Livegrabber (http://showsync.info/index.php/tools/livegrabber/) was used to manage audio input and sent controlling data to Icosahedron app via OSC.
-The Livegrabber plugins are a set of free Max For Live plugins that send actions from Ableton Live to any device on the network that supports Open Sound Control (OSC).
-This pack contains AnalysisGrabber, tool for analysing frequency response and ability to send each parameters data on configurable address.
-Low, Mid and Hi values was routed to colors alpha channel in Icosahedron app.
-Trig functions was used for triggering events.
+Ableton and max4live patch Livegrabber (http://showsync.info/index.php/tools/livegrabber/) was used to manage the audio input and sent the controlling data to Icosahedron app via OSC.
+The Livegrabber plugins are a set of free Max For Live plugins, they send actions from Ableton Live to any device on the network that supports Open Sound Control (OSC).
+This pack contains AnalysisGrabber, a tool for analysing frequency response and with ability to send each parameters data on the configurable address.
+Low, Mid and Hi values were routed to colors alpha channel in Icosahedron app.
+Trig functions were used for triggering events.

 ![Livegrabber](../project_images/analysis_grabber.png "Livegrabber")